feruza-k/LifeOS/README.md

 - Removed one-time migration scripts and temporary fixes
 - Fixed a few migration-related bugs that only showed up once everything was database-backed

 At this point, LifeOS no longer has two mental models.
-There is one source of truth, and it’s the database.
+There is one source of truth, and it's the database.

 #### **Current Status**